-- 2. Electric and gas distribution utilities that have tariffed provisions providing for retail access are directed to file tariff amendments or addenda to incorporate or reflect in their tariffs the Uniform Business Practices revisions approved in Ordering Clause No. 1.
-The tariff revisions shall be allowed to become effective on not less than one day's notice 30 days from the effective date of this Order. - 3.
-The requirements of Public Service Law §66(12)(b) as to newspaper publication of the tariff revisions filed in accordance with Ordering Clause No. 2 are waived because this Order gives adequate notice of the changes. - 4.
-The Secretary shall have sole discretion to extend the deadlines set forth in this Order.
-Any requests for an extension must be in writing, must include a justification for the extension, and must be filed at least one day prior to the affected deadline. - 5.
-This proceeding is continued.
+- 5. Revisions to Sections 1, 2, and 5 of the Uniform Business Practices are adopted in accordance with the discussion of the body of this Order, as well as the discussion in the body of the Order Adopting Changes to the Retail Access Energy Market and Establishing Further Process, issued December 12, 2019, in these proceedings (December 2019 Order).
+The revisions shall be effective 150 days following the date this Order is issued. - 6.
+ESCOs currently operating in New York that intend to continue to renew contracts with customers in New York and/or enroll new customers in New York following the effective date of Ordering Clause No. 3 (i.e., 150 calendar days following the date of this Order) are directed to file an application in accordance with the body of this Order as well as the December 2019 Order no later than 60 calendar days of the date of this Order. - 7.
+Electric and gas distribution utilities that have tariffed provisions providing for retail access are directed to file tariff amendments or addenda to incorporate or reflect in their tariffs the Uniform Business Practices revisions approved in Ordering Clause No. 5.
+The tariff revisions shall be filed, on not less than one day's notice, to become effective on or before February 12, 2021. - 8.
+The requirements of Public Service Law Section 66(12)(b) as to newspaper publication of the tariff revisions filed in accordance with Ordering Clause No. 6 are waived because the process in this proceeding and this Order give adequate notice of the changes. - 9.
+In the Secretary's sole discretion, the deadlines set forth in this order may be extended.
+Any request for an extension must be in writing, must include a justification for the extension, and must be filed at least three days prior to the affected deadline.